cloudyr/googleComputeEngineR/inst/dockerfiles/persistentRStudio/README.md

 git config --global user.email "your@githubemail.com"
 git config --global user.name "GitHubUserName"
 ```
-4. Check it in the terminal - you should see your GitHub details via `cat .gitconfig` and SSH keys in `ls .ssh`
+4. Check it in the terminal - you should see your GitHub details via `cat .gitconfig` and SSH keys in `ls .ssh` and `ssh -T git@github.com` works.

 ### A new GitHub project